 My Fuddruckers Story

-It was April 1984 when Fuddruckers had made its way to Miami, Florida.
+It was April 1984 when Fuddruckers made its way to Miami, Florida.
 There were 37 locations nationwide and growing.

 My family unit of six (my parents, my grandparents, my sister & I) looked forward to everything about the Fuddruckers’ experience.
 I also loved Rudy’s, which you can read about here.

 I’ve known many people who never got the whole Fuddruckers thing and would prefer fast food over it, which I never understood.
 But the taste of a Fuddruckers burger is unmistakable, and my family embraced that.
-And everything that made this restaurant chain unique.

 Over the years, they expanded their menu to include exotic meats like Ostrich.
-I appreciate the effort, but I don’t think I’d ever order anything other than a burger because let us be honest, that’s what drew me here in the first place.
+I appreciate the effort, but I don’t think I’d ever order anything other than a burger because, let us be honest, that’s what drew me here in the first place.

-If you’ve never been to a Fuddruckers, your options as far as size goes like this: 1/3 lb, 1/2 lb, 2/3 lb, and 1 pound.
+If you’ve never been to a Fuddruckers, your options as far as size goes are like this: 1/3 lb, 1/2 lb, 2/3 lb, and 1 pound.
 There is extra waiting time just for the one-pounder size, and your entire order will be delayed; just a heads up.

 What to Eat at Fuddruckers?